mdbergmann/clj-tdd-cube/README.md

 ## building a standalone executable

+A standalone binary is available under releases.

+If you want to build yourself,

 just use `lein uberjar`

 Then either double click on the jar or run from console.